ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The QUIC protocol, developed from a proprietary protocol into an IETF standards-track protocol {{RFC9000}}, turns many of the statements made in {{udp-behavior}} and {{tcp-behavior}} on their heads.

 Although QUIC provides an alternative to the TCP and UDP transport protocols, QUIC is itself encapsulated in UDP.
-As noted elsewhere in this document, the QUIC protocol encrypts almost all of its transport parameters, and all of its payload, so any intermediaries that network operators may be using to troubleshoot HTTP streaming media performance issues, perform analytics, or even intercept exchanges in current applications will not work for QUIC-based applications without making changes to their networks. {{stream-encrypt-media}} describes the implications of media encryption in more detail.
+As noted elsewhere in {{gen-encrypt}}, the QUIC protocol encrypts almost all of its transport parameters, and all of its payload, so any intermediaries that network operators may be using to troubleshoot HTTP streaming media performance issues, perform analytics, or even intercept exchanges in current applications will not work for QUIC-based applications without making changes to their networks. {{stream-encrypt-media}} describes the implications of media encryption in more detail.

 While QUIC is designed as a general-purpose transport protocol, and can carry different application-layer protocols, the current standardized mapping is for HTTP/3 {{I-D.ietf-quic-http}}, which describes how QUIC transport features are used for HTTP.
 The convention is for HTTP/3 to run over UDP port 443 {{Port443}} but this is not a strict requirement.